Messages From People on Your Priority Access List are Treated Differently

 To add someone to your priority access list, click the avatar in the top right-hand part of the title bar (desktop or browser client) and select Settings, then Privacy.
 Now click the Manage priority access button (Figure 1).

-Any user (except guests) can be selected from the directory and added to the priority access list (Figure 2).
+Any tenant user (except guests) can be selected from the directory and added to the priority access list (Figure 2).
+You can also add users from other tenants if the federation settings for the two tenants allow users to communicate.
 If your account is subject to an Office 365 information barrier policy, you won’t be able to add anyone that you are prohibited from communicating with by policy.

 The mobile Teams client doesn’t support access to these settings and you can’t update a priority access list programatically using the Graph or PowerShell.